slurm-lab-usc/slurm-lab-usc.github.io/README.md

 `main` branch.**

 For adding photos, please add them to the `img/people` folder.
 Please also make them equal in height and width ratio (i.e., the image is "square").
+I recommend photos that are about 1MB or smaller in size.

 # References